Construction Oversight on Complex Residential Projects

 What the owner can do with it Dispute after the fact Accept or reject changes Participate in procurement decisions and track costs in real time

 Risk allocation on a construction project isn't theoretical.
 It's intensely practical.
-On a complex residential project in Los Angeles - hillside site, significant foundation work, multi-agency permitting, 14-24 month construction duration - the risks that actually materialize aren't hypothetical what-ifs.
+On a complex residential project in Los Angeles with a hillside site, significant foundation work, multi-agency permitting, and a 14-24 month construction duration, the risks that actually materialize aren't hypothetical what-ifs.
 They're the conditions, surprises, and complications that every experienced project manager has dealt with repeatedly.

 Subcontractor Default or Poor Performance